Deploy MSSQL in SAP BTP, Kyma Runtime

 - How to configure and build a MSSQL database Docker image

-- How to deploy the MSSQL database Docker image to the Kyma runtime which includes:
+- How to deploy the MSSQL database Docker image to SAP BTP, Kyma runtime, which includes:

-- A Kubernetes Secret to store the database user/password
+- A Kubernetes Secret to store the database user and password

 Prerequisites